github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 {% data reusables.user-settings.developer_settings %}
 {% data reusables.user-settings.github_apps %}
 1. Click **New GitHub App**.
-1. Under "GitHub App name," enter a name for your app.
+1. Under "GitHub App name", enter a name for your app.
 For example, `USERNAME-ci-test-app` where `USERNAME` is your {% data variables.product.company_short %} username.
-1. Under "Homepage URL," enter a URL for your app.
+1. Under "Homepage URL", enter a URL for your app.
 For example, you can use the URL of the repository that you created to store the code for your app.
 1. Skip the "Identifying and authorizing users" and "Post installation" sections for this tutorial.
-1. Make sure that **Active** is selected under "Webhooks."
+1. Make sure that **Active** is selected under "Webhooks".
-1. Under "Webhook URL," enter your webhook proxy URL from earlier.
+1. Under "Webhook URL", enter your webhook proxy URL from earlier.
 For more information, see "[Get a webhook proxy URL](#get-a-webhook-proxy-url)."
-1. Under "Webhook secret," enter a random string.
+1. Under "Webhook secret", enter a random string.
 This secret is used to verify that webhooks are sent by {% data variables.product.prodname_dotcom %}.
 Save this string; you will use it later.
-1. Under "Repository permissions," next to "Checks," select **Read & write**.
+1. Under "Repository permissions", next to "Checks", select **Read & write**.
-1. Under "Subscribe to events," select **Check suite** and **Check run**.
+1. Under "Subscribe to events", select **Check suite** and **Check run**.
-1. Under "Where can this GitHub App be installed?," select **Only on this account**.
+1. Under "Where can this GitHub App be installed?", select **Only on this account**.
 You can change this later if you want to publish your app.
 1. Click **Create GitHub App**.

 ### Store your app's identifying information and credentials